-The National Baseball Hall of Fame once again changed the procedures for consideration for enshrinement into the Hall of Fame in 2022.
-For players and pioneers of the game of baseball from pre-1947 to be considered for enshrinement in the National Baseball Hall of Fame they need to be selected by the Pre-Integration Era Committee.
-The committee’s rules call for elections to be held every 3 years with the inaugural one occurring in 2012.
+At that time, players and pioneers of the game of baseball from pre-1947 were to be considered for enshrinement in the National Baseball Hall of Fame by the newly minted Pre-Integration Era Committee.
+The committee’s rules called for elections to be held every 3 years (with the inaugural one occurring in 2013).

-After Doc Adams was inexplixably omitted from the 2022 Early Ballot, the Hall once again deceided to revise its rules.
-The good news is that Doc Adams will next be eligible for the 2025 ballot (rather than the 2032) on the new CLassic Baseball Era ballot that will be on a three year cycle.
-The bad news is that the ballot encompasses over 125 years (pre-1980), an expanded number of players, and will consist of only 8 (rather than 10 candidates).
+Not so fast, or slow for that matter.
+The National Baseball Hall of Fame once again changed its procedures in 2022.
+The good news is that Doc Adams will now be eligible for the 2025 ballot on the new Classic Baseball Era ballot which will be on a three year cycle.
+The bad news is that the ballot encompasses over 125 years (pre-1980) of baseball history, an expanded number of players, and will consist of only 8 (rather than 10) candidates.

-For another biography of Doc Adams, please visit Doc Adams Base Ball and the Society of American Baseball Research’s Baseball Biography Project and read the Doc Adams Biography by John Thorn.
+For biographies of Doc Adams, please visit Doc Adams Base Ball and the Society of American Baseball Research’s Baseball Biography Project and read the Doc Adams Biography by John Thorn.

 If you believe that Doc Adams, one of the individuals instrumental in the development of the game that we know and love today, should be a member of the Hall of Fame, please consider signing this petition.
 Thanks for your support!

 It is important that we continue to educate baseball fans about Doc Adams and his key role in the development and growth of our National Pastime.